samueltripp/samueltripp.github.io/_pages/about.md

   - /about.html
 ---

-**Welcome!** I am currently an Assistant Teaching Professor at Worcester Polytechnic Institute.
-I recently received my PhD from Dartmouth College under the instruction of Ina Petkova.
-My research is in low-dimensional topology and knot homologies, and I care deeply about teaching.
+**Welcome!** I am currently an Assistant Professor of Teaching at Worcester Polytechnic Institute.
+My office is Stratton Hall 305.
+I am mainly focused on teaching mathematics well, as well as doing undergraduate research projects with students.
+My dissertation was in low-dimensional topology under Ina Petkova.
 This website compiles information about my teaching and research, as well as sparse information about my other hobbies and an occasional blog post.